lolmam/enchant-menu/README.md

 ## Features

 - Select enchantments from the list of possible enchantments
-- Select the level of enchantment from 1 to 10
+- Select the level of enchantment from 1 to 255
 - Supports custom enchantments
 - Searchable enchantments list
 - Toggle to surpass vanilla level limits
 - Toggle to allow incompatible enchantments
 - Toggle to allow treasure-only enchantments
 - Optional configuration with CompleteConfig

+## Fixes

+Use [Numerical Enchantments](https://modrinth.com/mod/numerical-enchantments) by [Microcontrollers](https://modrinth.com/user/Microcontrollers) to fix enchantment levels above 10 from showing incorrectly.

 ## Gallery